windwp/nvim-ts-autotag/README.md

 ## Setup

-Neovim 0.5 and nvim-treesitter to work
+This plugin requires Neovim 0.5 or greater and [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to work

-User treesitter setup
+Configure in your treesitter setup:

 ```lua
 require'nvim-treesitter.configs'.setup {
   autotag = {